GRC Engineering

 Configuration Drift

 System settings deviate from their approved baseline.
 A firewall rule loosens.
 An encryption setting changes.
 A logging configuration gets overwritten during a patch.
-Cloud misconfigurations cause 15-23% of security incidents, and 82% are caused by human error, not software flaws [IBM/Fidelis Security, 2025].
-Capital One’s $80 million OCC fine originated from a single WAF configuration that drifted from its intended secure state [OCC, 2020].
+The 2024 Verizon Data Breach Investigations Report finds the human element involved in 68% of breaches; cloud misconfiguration is a consistent contributor across industries, though exact percentages vary by study and year.
+Capital One’s $80 million OCC fine originated from a single WAF configuration that drifted from its intended secure state (OCC Consent Order #2020-036, August 2020).
 Configuration drift is the most detectable type because it leaves machine-readable evidence.
 It is also the only type most organizations actively monitor.

 Process Drift

 Approved procedures stop being followed.
 The change management process exists in policy, but emergency changes bypass it.
 The vendor review process is documented, but renewals go through without reassessment.
 The incident response playbook is current, but tabletop exercises stopped happening.
 Process drift is invisible to automated scanners because the process itself is not a technical artifact.
 It shows up in audit evidence: missing tickets, unsigned approvals, undocumented exceptions.
-Equifax’s $575 million settlement traced to process drift: a patching policy existed, but a vulnerability went unpatched for four months because the process was not enforced [FTC, 2019].
+Equifax’s $575 million settlement traced to process drift: a patching policy existed, but an Apache Struts vulnerability went unpatched for approximately two months between disclosure and exploitation (FTC consent order, 2019).

 Personnel Drift